 - 1. Solder the IR detector into the board.

-- 2. Solder the 8 pin socket into the board.
+On the board, it is labeled IR RX. - 2.
+Solder the 8 pin socket into the board.
 The socket has a small notch in it.
-The notch should face the top of the board.

-- 3. Solder the power switch into the board.
+The notch should face the top of the board. - 3.
+Solder the push button into the board.
+It will only fit in one way. - 4.
+Solder the power switch into the board.
+It will only fit in one way.